bchew/dynamodump/README.md

   --prefixSeparator PREFIXSEPARATOR
                         Specify a different prefix separator, e.g. '.'
                         [optional]
+  --noSeparator         Overrides the use of a prefix separator for backup
+                        wildcard searches, [optional]
   --readCapacity READCAPACITY
                         Change the temp read capacity of the DynamoDB table to backup from [optional]